grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 1. The product name must be compared as case insensitive, since the names of the products are always printed in uppercase on the invoice.
 Thus, creating two products that differ only in a letter case (eg. "laptop" and "LAPTOP") would confuse the customers as both these products look the same on the invoice.
 Also, the only way one would create two products that differ by letter case only is by mistake and we want to avoid that.
 2. The product name is not enough to differentiate a product.
 For example, a notebook manufacturers have the same models of notebooks in different configurations (e.g. different amount of RAM or different processor models inside).
 So each product will receive additional identifier that will have to be taken into account during comparisons.
-3. In order to support customers from different countries, new currencies must be supported.
+3. To support customers from different countries, new currencies must be supported.

 In current situation, these changes are really painful to make.
 Why?
 It's because we used primitive types to represent the things that would need to change, which means we're coupled in multiple places to a particular implementation of product name (`string`) and a particular implementation of money (e.g. `decimal`).
 This wouldn't be so bad, if not for the fact that we're coupled to implementation we cannot change!